-Drag the snapshot to a new location in the Snapshots list. - or -

-• Double-click the snapshot number in the Snapshots list or the banner display, type a new number, and press Enter on the keyboard.
+- Drag the currently selected snapshots to a new location in the Snapshots list. - or - - Double-click the snapshot number in the Snapshots list or the banner display, type a new number, and press Enter on the keyboard.

-Propagating Changes Across Snapshots
+Making Changes to Snapshots

 There may be situations where you need to change specific parameters in existing snapshots while leaving other parameters unchanged.

-For example, if a guitarist changed instruments in the middle of a tour, it might be necessary to change levels and EQ on the guitar channel in all the snapshots in a show.
+For example, if a guitarist changes instruments in the middle of a tour it might be necessary to change levels and EQ on the guitar channel in all the snapshots in a show.
+D-Show provides the following modes to accommodate these types of situations: